-2. As a trimmed-down, free, stand-alone productivity program known as an Office Web App, which you can find out more about below.
+2. As a trimmed-down, free, stand-alone productivity program that has been known as an Office Web App, which you can find out more about in this article.

-Think of Microsoft’s latest Web Apps as mini-programs that are portable because they function online or offline.
+Think of Microsoft’s Office Online as a set of mini-programs that are portable because they function online or offline.

 The idea is, you can do fundamental tasks on the go and then sync up with the full-function program later for projects needing rigorous editing.

-Office Web Apps are a more simplified, streamlined form of the full-function version of Microsoft Office.
+Office Online programs are more simplified, streamlined versions of the full-function programs in Microsoft Office.

-Available Web App Programs and How to Try Them Out
+Available Office Online Programs and How to Try Them Out

-Experience the Office Web Apps a couple different ways:
+Experience the Office Online a couple different ways: